Q. How do I protect my assets?

 A. Planning and investing is like any journey.
 You don’t get there by going in a straight line (like a buy and hold strategy for investments).
 Sometimes you have to swerve to avoid potholes along your path.
 Sometimes you have to take a detour (sell and rebalance) to get to your destination safely.
 Sometimes you have to go to zero mph (read go to cash) at a red light, but you know that’s the safe way to ultimately get to where you want to be vs. blasting through the red light and risk a very negative outcome.
 And sometimes you get stuck in a lengthy traffic jam because of something you had nothing to do with like an accident or construction.
 But the goal is to keep your “eye on the prize.”
 A comfortable retirement (or whatever goal) is the ultimate destination.

 A. Even in the great Depression, many millionaires were made.
 In every downturn, there are places to make money, therefore, it’s good to be gaining the macro view of the overall economy to know how to get through a storm.
 When the time comes, we may very well be poised for some of the best investment opportunities of a lifetime.
 Investors who heed the warnings and advice will be ahead of the curve in learning and applying the new investment paradigm of active management (not buy and hold).
 Real estate will again be affordable for most of our children.
-Our nation has the opportunity to return to a much more healthy position, if we learn the lessons.
-If you have cash, now is the time for some great buys.
-Those who have money are able to purchase goods at bargain prices.
+Our nation will have the opportunity to return to a much more healthy position, if we learn the lessons.
+If you have cash, now is the time to wait for some great buys.
+Those who have money are able to purchase goods at bargain prices in recessions or depressions.
 Since the timing for when the best price of any given product will vary, consult Shea WealthCare before making any major purchases. – REMEMBER – WE WANT YOU TO CONTACT US WITH YOUR “HERE’S WHAT WE’RE THINKING ABOUT DOING” QUESTIONS, NOT YOUR “GUESS WHAT WE JUST DID!”
 COMMENTS!

 A. 1.
 Pay down personal and business debts and/or refinance to lock in historically low interest rates.